The Origin, Evolution and Functions of the Human Mind

 .

-The evolution of ethical values goes hand in hand with the evolution of modern societies – or the deplorable lack thereof in some parts of the world.
+The evolution of ethical values goes hand in hand with the evolution of modern societies – or the deplorable lack thereof in several parts of the world.

 Still, there are two directions for moral laws – either the satisfaction of emotional needs or some utilitarian considerations (as their usefulness, their rendering of benefit).
 Religious laws are somewhere in between, having originated from utility (the Ten Commandments, not containing any law about charity), but having been expanded by rather emotion-based Christian morality.

-There are also two distinct attitudes concerning the acts of morality: either of each step in the behavior (process ethics) or through the justification of acts by their moral final purpose (result ethics).
-Great conflicts can consist between the two – in private life and in war.
+There also are two distinct attitudes concerning the acts of morality: either of each step in the behavior (process ethics) or through the justification of acts by their moral final purpose (result ethics).
+Great conflicts can consist between the two and damage caused – in private life and in war (as in large-scale bombing of cities).

-Finally, there is the difference between moral decision making such that there is the result of most benefit for most people (maximizing of result) versus the ethical protection of each individual (civil rights).
-During wars, especially also during WWII, horrible crimes were committed against large numbers of innocents in order to improve or accelerate the wars’ results.
+Finally, there is the difference between moral decision making such that the result brings most benefit for most people (maximizing of result) versus the ethical protection of each individual (civil human rights).
+During wars, especially also during WWII, horrible crimes were committed against large numbers of innocents in order to improve or accelerate the wars’ results for all.

 The preference for one or the other of the above alternative approaches to morality is mostly not a black-and-white question as in extreme cases, but one of degree in gray-zones of decision making in daily life.
 In other words, observation of what is going on in society leads to the conclusion that the resolution of splits in morality – emotion vs. utility, process vs. result, and benefit for the most vs. personal protection ethics – depends upon the quantitative weight and urgency of the situations.
 For example, each individual in our modern society is protected in its basic rights.
 Lately, however, after 9/11, various governments decided to have their air forces shoot down civilian airplanes full of innocent people if a terrorist on board threatens to use the plane as a tool of attack against the center of a city.